panique/huge/README.md

 #####HOW TO INSTALL 4-FULL-MVC-FRAMEWORK VERSION

+A very detailed guideline on how to install the `4-full-mvc-framework` version [here in this blog post](http://www.dev-metal.com/install-php-login-nets-4-full-mvc-framework-login-script-ubuntu/).

 Usually this script works out-of-the-box.
 Simply copy the script to your server's web folder (/var/www/ maybe) and change the config files/.htaccess like described below.
 Sometimes, you'll need to install/activate mod_rewrite first: